Andrew Bellatti

-Andrew James Bellatti (born August 5, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Miami Marlins, and Philadelphia Phillies.
+Andrew James Bellatti (born August 5, 1991) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Miami Marlins, and Philadelphia Phillies.
 Bellatti was drafted by the Rays in the 12th round of the 2009 MLB draft, and made his MLB debut in 2015.

 Career

 Tampa Bay Rays

-Bellatti was drafted by the Tampa Bay Rays in the 12th round, 379th overall, of the 2009 Major League Baseball Draft out of Steele Canyon High School in Spring Valley, California.
+Bellatti was drafted by the Tampa Bay Rays in the 12th round, 379th overall, of the 2009 Major League Baseball draft out of Steele Canyon High School in Spring Valley, California.
 He made his professional debut with the GCL Rays, and played for the rookie ball Princeton Rays in 2010.
 In November 2010 he was sentenced to jail for a fatal car crash that he was involved with in January 2010.
 He had collided head on with an oncoming driver after illegally crossing a double-yellow line and speeding, killing the other driver and injuring the driver's passenger and the passenger in the car with Bellatti.
 He had been sentenced to eight months, but was released after less than 90 days due to a plea agreement and time served.
 After he was released from jail he returned to the pitching in the Rays organization.

 In 2011, Bellatti played for the Low-A Hudson Valley Renegades, pitching to a 3–5 record and 2.63 ERA in 15 games.
 In 2012, he played for the Single-A Bowling Green Hot Rods, recording a 7–3 record and 2.97 ERA with 99 strikeouts 91.0 innings of work.
 The next year, he split the year between the Single-A Charlotte Stone Crabs and the Double-A Montgomery Biscuits, posting a 7–4 record and 4.30 ERA between the two clubs.
 In 2014, he spent the season in Montgomery, registering a 2–6 record and 3.68 ERA in 46 appearances.
 He was assigned to the Triple-A Durham Bulls to begin the 2015 season.

 Bellatti was called up to the majors for the first time on May 9, 2015.
 He made his MLB debut the same day, earning the win after pitching 3 1/3 scoreless innings against the Texas Rangers.
 He finished his rookie season with a 2.31 ERA in 17 appearances.

-Bellatti began the 2016 season with Durham, and was designated for assignment for assignment on June 24, 2016.
+Bellatti began the 2016 season with Durham, and was designated for assignment on June 24, 2016.
 He cleared waivers and was sent outright to Durham on July 4.
 Bellatti made 13 appearances split between Durham, Montgomery, and Charlotte, registering a cumulative 0–3 record and 6.91 ERA with 21 strikeouts across 14 1/3 innings pitched.
 He elected free agency following the season on November 7.